8 Root Causes of Brain Fog in Your 30s

 Neurologic or structural

-The brain is not only energy hungry but it relies on a delicate balance of neurotransmitters, receptors, and nerve connections.
+The brain relies on a delicate balance of neurotransmitters, receptors, and nerve connections.
 Anything that disrupts oxygen, glucose, or recovery affects cognition.

-C. is a physician who is at the peak of his career.
-He came to me after a few specialist appointments and a fairly extensive workup for what he called “brain swelling.”
+C. is a physician and one of my health coaching clients who is at the peak of his career.
+He came to me after a fairly extensive workup for what he called “brain swelling.”
 When he needed to push himself mentally, he’d feel like his brain would swell, things would slow down, and the noise around him was turned up.

 His liver function test, cholesterol, sugar, and inflammatory markers were normal when you look at any one lab test.
 Of course, normal in mainstream medicine means that it didn’t meet the diagnostic criteria for a disease that would be reimbursed by an insurance company.